 In September 2021, the state allocated $1.5 million to the three countries that make up the Emerald Triangle to help local authorities clear out the “worst of the worst” illegal growers.

 Marijuana cultivation has now replaced timber as the number one industry in the Garberville area.
 The industry is known as the “Green Rush.”
 The area produces more marijuana than any other part of the country with an estimated $1 billion in crops per year.

 Garberville even has the Humboldt Cannabis College, which offers classes to teach people how to legally grow and distribute marijuana as well as the health aspects of the drug and the history of marijuana.
 The college is operated by a group of entrepreneurs who say they want to provide the best education possible about this product.

-We leave Garberville on a high note and motor along for more than an hour on southbound Highway 101 before we pull into Willits, a town with nearly 5,000 residents that still has a counterculture feel to it.
+We leave Garberville on a high note and motor along for more than an hour on southbound Highway 101 before we pull into Willits, a town with 5,000 residents that still has a counterculture feel to it.

 The community is known as the gateway to the town of Mendocino, a quaint tourist village along the California coast that takes you an hour to reach from here along 40 miles of winding roads.

 Willits has an arched sign over its main street that was donated in 1995 by Reno, the Nevada town with the moniker of “Biggest Little City.”
 Willits employees tore off some of those panels, slapped on an American flag and inscribed the slogans “Gateway to the Redwoods” on one side and “Heart of Mendocino County” on the other.